-tertained, and which operate in too many instances to the abandonment of maniacs to their melancholy fate, are those of considering their disorder as incurable, and of referring it to an organic lesion of the brain, or some other part of the head.
+66. PREJUDICES which are very commonly entertained, and which operate in too many instances to the abandonment of maniacs to their melancholy fate, are those of considering their disorder as incurable, and of referring it to an organic lesion of the brain, or some other part of the head.
 I can affirm, that in the greatest number of anatomical facts which I have been able to collect on mania with delirium, almost all the results of my dissections, compared with the previous symptoms, favour the opinion, that mania, especially of this species, is a nervous malady.
-Mr. Harper, asserts, "That no morbid affection, general or local, nor any physical change or effect, that may exist in the habit considered as a mere corporeal system, can possibly constitute or even create insanity."
-(1) However that may be, there is in maniacs every appearance of a strong nervous excitement.
-That an increased developement of vital energy takes place upon the accession of this disease, is apparent from their perpetual agitation, their impassioned cries, their propensities to acts of violence, their constant wakefulness, their wild looks, their strong venereal appetite, their petulance, their quick replies, and their consciousness of physical and mental superiority.
+Mr. Harper, asserts, "That no morbid affection, general or local, nor any physical change (k) See page 21.

+or effect, that may exist in the habit considered as a mere corporeal system, can possibly constitute or even create insanity." (l) However that may be, there is in maniacs every appearance of a strong nervous excitement.
+That an increased development of vital energy takes place upon the accession of this disease, is apparent from their perpetual agitation, their impassioned cries, their propensities to acts of violence, their constant wakefulness, their wild looks, their strong venereal appetite, their petulance, their quick replies, and their consciousness of physical and mental superiority.
 Hence, it is not to be wondered at, that proper attention to mental and corporeal regimen seldom fails to effect a cure.
+SPECIFIC CHARACTER OF MANIA WITH DELIRIUM.